hunterdyar/hdyarblog/content/blog/posts/chess-viewer/index.md

 ![The finished project, installed on my Dad's shelf of chess things](./chessViewer.jpg)

 For the display, I simply used a 2018 Galaxy Tablet I was given for free.
 Recycling!

 For the stand, I designed and 3D printed it myself.
 I am a week or so into learning Fusion 360, and I am still quite a novice at the software.
 After more pain than it should have caused, I had a tablet stand printed.

+I then printed some large knight pieces, and glued them to the stand for bespoke decoration.
+(If you are already 3D printing, it deserves customization).

 Finally, for the game itself, I created the viewer from scratch in Unity.

 The project code is available on [GitHub](https://github.com/hunterdyar/LiveChessGameViewer/).
 The 3D view doesn't really work.
+Once I realized the tablet couldn't handle it, I stopped fixing bugs there.

 When it comes to clean code practices or nice architecture, I did not walk the walk.
 It's sloppy!
 But it gets the job done.

 The project works like [Lichess TV](https://lichess.org/tv).